Myst III: Exile

-Myst III: Exile is the third title in the Myst series of graphic adventure puzzle video games.
-While the preceding games in the series, Myst and Riven, were produced by Cyan Worlds and published by Brøderbund, Exile was developed by Presto Studios and published by Ubi Soft.
-The game was released on four compact discs for both Mac OS and Microsoft Windows on May 8, 2001; versions for the Xbox and PlayStation 2 were released in late 2002.
+Myst III: Exile is a 2001 graphic adventure game developed by Presto Studios and published by Ubi Soft and Cyan Worlds.
+It is the third title in the Myst series, following 1997's Riven.
+The game was originally released on four compact discs for both Mac OS and Microsoft Windows on May 8, 2001; versions for the Xbox and PlayStation 2 were released in late 2002.
 A single-disc DVD version was later released for Windows and Mac OS.
 The player assumes the role of a friend of Atrus.
 A member of the D'ni race, Atrus can create links to other worlds called Ages by writing descriptive books.
 In Exile, Atrus has written an Age for the D'ni to live on while rebuilding their civilization.
 The book is stolen by a mysterious figure; the player pursues the thief in an attempt to reclaim Atrus' tablet.

-The creators of the Myst franchise gave the task of creating the third Myst game to Presto Studios, known for its adventure game series The Journeyman Project.
+The creators of the Myst franchise gave the task of creating the third game in the series to Presto Studios, known for its adventure game series The Journeyman Project.
 Presto sought to develop a diverse and logical approach to puzzles and Ages, and worked to make the villain sympathetically multifaceted.
 The developers hired Jack Wall to develop a musical style different from earlier composer Robyn Miller but still recognizable as a Myst game.
 The project required millions of U.S. dollars and more than two years to complete.

 Exile was well-received by critics; The Daily Telegraph called it the best game in the Myst series.
-Conversely, long-time critics of the series complained that Exile proved that Mysts slower gameplay did not belong in the fast-paced modern game market; GameSpot editor Greg Kasavin described the Myst series as having lost its relevance.
-Despite selling more than one million copies within the first year of release, Exile performed worse commercially than Myst and Riven.
+Despite selling more than a million copies within the first year of release, Exile performed worse commercially than Myst and Riven.
 Myst IV: Revelation, the fourth game in the series, was developed and published solely by Ubisoft.